Learn a good sleep schedule for your 4 month old using an appropriate 4 month old wake window that will optimize your baby’s sleep.

 - Pause to assess whether you’re actually seeing signs of the 4-month-sleep regression instead of a need for a longer wake window.

 - Look for signs that your baby is ready to transition to a longer wake window.
-Signs include waking up early from naps, taking more than 20 minutes to fall asleep for a nap, or frequently waking up too early in the morning.
+Signs include waking up early from naps, taking more than 20 minutes to fall asleep for a nap, or baby having early morning wakings.

 Example 4-Month-Old Schedule